Can I file a complaint against my parents for mistreatment?

 Answer:

-Therefore, you may bring a civil action against your parents for child abuse.
-Once the child abuse is established you shall be freed from the dominion of your parents.
+Therefore, you can file a civil complaint against your parents for child abuse.
+Once established, this may allow you to be freed from their dominion.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.